-- Frying foods in oil or butter will increase the calories and fat of that meal.
+- Frying foods in oil or butter will increase the calories and fat of the meal.

 - Baking, broiling, grilling, or boiling are healthier, lower-fat methods of cooking.

-- Moderate exercise, as recommended by your health care provider, can help burn extra calories.
+- Moderate exercise, as recommended by your provider, can help burn extra calories.

 - Walking or swimming are generally safe, effective exercises for pregnant women.

-- Be sure to talk to your health care provider before starting an exercise program.
+- Be sure to talk to your provider before starting an exercise program.

 Body Image During Pregnancy

-If you've struggled with your weight in the past, it may be hard to accept that it's okay to gain weight now.
-It's normal to feel anxious as the numbers on the scale edge up.
+If you have struggled with your weight in the past, it may be hard to accept that it is ok to gain weight now.
+It is normal to feel anxious as the numbers on the scale edge up.

-Keep in mind that weight gain is needed for a healthy pregnancy.
-The extra pounds will come off after you've had the baby.
-On the other hand, if you gain a lot more weight than is recommended, your baby will also be bigger, which can sometimes lead to problems with delivery.
+Keep in mind that you need to gain weight for a healthy pregnancy.
+The extra pounds will come off after you have had your baby.
+However, if you gain a lot more weight than is recommended, your baby will also be bigger.
+That can sometimes lead to problems with delivery.
 A healthy diet and regular exercise are your best ways to ensure a healthy pregnancy and baby.

 Stotland NE, Bodnar LM, Abrams B. Maternal nutrition.
 In: Creasy RK, Resnick R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 10.